 Food Cans: Food cans provide safe and affordable food that is convenient and readily available.
 Canned foods play a key role in helping families achieve healthy diets amid busy schedules and household budgets.
-Food cans are infinitely recyclable and canned food helps curb food waste.
+The metal in food cans is infinitely recyclable and canned food helps curb food waste.

 Can Linings: Can linings protect the integrity of the can, prevent corrosion and provide the highest quality barrier to bacteria, while maintaining quality, flavor and freshness.

-In response to consumer preferences, the industry spent years actively developing and testing next-generation can linings.
-Today, well over 90 percent of food can production has moved to these new linings.
+In response to consumer preferences, the industry spent years actively developing and testing new can linings.
+In the United States, nearly all (98%) of U.S. food can production has moved to these new linings.

 - New linings are different from their predecessors in that they do not use bisphenol A (BPA) as a component of the can lining.

-- They are typically made from acrylic, polyester, non-BPA epoxies or olefin polymers.
+- New linings are typically made from acrylic, polyester, non-BPA epoxies or olefin polymers.

 Can linings are selected to serve as strong barriers, which helps prevent foodborne illness.

-- The multiyear development process of can linings is deliberately intensive to ensure all next-generation linings continue the safety record of canned foods.
+- The multiyear development process of can linings is deliberately intensive to ensure all new linings continue the exemplary safety record of canned foods.

-- There has not been a single report of foodborne illness from the failure of metal packaging in more than 40 years.
+- There has not been a single report of foodborne illness from the failure of metal packaging in nearly 40 years.

 Six characteristics of linings performance are tested to inform a comprehensive assessment: